Mission Statement

 • To book and hire premises

-• To undertake any other enterprise that may further the work and enjoyment of the choir.
+• To undertake any other enterprise that may further the work and enjoyment of Songbirds.

-• Membership is open to any individual over the age of 18.
+• Membership is open to any women over the age of 18.

 • The Secretary and Treasurer will keep a full record of all members and subscriptions paid.